-The Proposed Rule makes permanent the temporary relief that the Agencies have provided in policy statements74 with respect to the potential attribution of the activities and investments of qualifying foreign excluded funds to a foreign banking entity that controls such a fund due to interaction between the definitions of "covered fund" and "banking entity."75 Consistent with these policy statements, the Proposed Rule exempts a foreign fund from the proprietary trading prohibition and restrictions on investments in and sponsorship of covered funds (and would not attribute the fund's activities to a foreign banking entity that invests in or sponsors the fund) if the following conditions are satisfied:
+The Final Rule makes permanent the temporary relief that the Agencies have provided in policy statements121 with respect to the potential attribution of the activities and investments of qualifying foreign excluded funds to a foreign banking entity that controls such a fund due to interaction between the definitions of "covered fund" and "banking entity."
+122 Consistent with these policy statements, the Final Rule exempts a foreign fund from the proprietary trading prohibition and restrictions on investments in and sponsorship of covered funds (and would not attribute the fund's activities to a foreign banking entity that invests in or sponsors the fund) if the following conditions are satisfied:

-- The foreign banking entity's investment or sponsorship in the fund complies with the exemption for certain covered fund activities conducted "solely outside of the United States" (commonly referred to as the "SOTUS" exemption).76 - The fund meets the following conditions: - is organized or established outside the United States and its ownership interests are offered and sold solely outside the United States; - would be a covered fund were the entity organized or established in the United States, or is, or holds itself out as being, an entity or arrangement that raises money from investors primarily for the purpose of investing in financial instruments for resale or other disposition or otherwise trading in financial instruments; - would not otherwise be a banking entity except by virtue of the foreign banking entity's acquisition or retention of an ownership interest in, or sponsorship of, the entity; - is established and operated as part of a bona fide asset management business; and - is not operated in a manner that enables the foreign banking entity to evade the requirements of the Volcker Rule or the implementing regulations.77
+- The foreign banking entity's investment or sponsorship in the fund complies with the exemption for certain covered fund activities conducted "solely outside of the United States" (commonly referred to as the "SOTUS" exemption). - The fund: - is organized or established outside the United States and its ownership interests are offered and sold solely outside the United States; - would be a covered fund were the entity organized or established in the United States, or is, or holds itself out as being, an entity or arrangement that raises money from investors primarily for the purpose of investing in financial instruments for resale or other disposition or otherwise trading in financial instruments; - would not otherwise be a banking entity except by virtue of the foreign banking entity's acquisition or retention of an ownership interest in, or sponsorship of, or relationship with, the entity; - is established and operated as part of a bona fide asset management business; and - is not operated in a manner that enables the foreign banking entity that sponsors or controls the qualifying foreign excluded fund, or any of its affiliates, to evade the requirements of the Volcker Rule or the implementing regulations.124